rharcosta/python-bootcamp/README.md

 # python-bootcamp

-Descrição do meu projeto.
+Course of Python Development provided by The AppBrewery.

-## Table of Days, Class and Projects
+## Table of Days, Classes and Projects

 | Day    | Class                                    | Project                         |
 |--------|------------------------------------------|---------------------------------|